omarbelkady/Java/Networking/README.md

 br.close();//close the buffer reader connections mysock.close();//close the socket connection
 /*
- To receive data from the cdserver it is better to use bufferedReader as inputStream To send data from the client I use the DataOutputStrema */
+ To receive data from the server it is better to use bufferedReader as inputStream To send data from the client I use the DataOutputStrema */
 ```